erhanersoz/JavaScript30/30 - Whack A Mole/README.md

   moles.forEach(mole => mole.addEventListener("click", bonk));
 ```
-The `bonk` method is triggered when a `mole` is clicked.
+The `bonk` method will be triggered when a `mole` is clicked.
 The `bonk` method increases the score by 1.

 <br/>